gearglow/ReptiliaWithATwist/The List.md

 ### World Cup Stadium	1994/08/22	20:00

-On the other side of the wood stood a *massive* stadium which seemed to be made of gold, or more likely brass.
+On the other side of the woods stood a *massive* stadium which seemed to be made of gold, or more likely brass.
 They climbed all the way up to the Top Box, which was situated exactly halfway between the goalposts on either end of the pitch.
-The box had an open area in the back, where they all entered, and three rows of ten seats each up front, overlooking the pitch.
+The box had an open area in the back, where they all entered, and four rows of ten seats each up front, overlooking the pitch.

 They were almost the first to arrive, so they all filed into the front row.
 Robbie conjured a seat on the left end, with Hermione next, then Elysia, then Ron next to her.
 In the second row, behind Hermione, sat the only other occupant of the box -- another house elf, who was trying valiantly to ignore the exceedingly high view over the railing.